jonathonadams/zero-to-production/dev-ops/GOOGLE_CLOUD.md

 ## Configure Your DNS Provider

 To access your cluster via your domain name, e.g. `api.zero-to-production.dev` you will have to configure your DNS records with your domain name provider.
 Assuming you are hosting your API at the subdomain `api.`, then create an A record (or AAAA if using IPv6) that directs your subdomain to the IP address.
 This will take time to update (up to 24 hours).
-Once updated, test your cluster is running correctly by visiting you `https://api.your-domain.com/api/healthz` (this is the readiness route).
+Once updated, test your cluster is running correctly by visiting you `https://api.your-domain.com/healthz` (this is the readiness probe route).
 You should receive status 200 OK response back

 ## Create VPC Network (if using Mongo Atlas)